meteor/meteor/content/data-loading.md

 3. The publication handler identifies that the return value is a cursor.
 This enables a convenient mode for publishing cursors.

-4. The server sets up a query observer on that cursor, unless a such an observer already exists on the server (for any user), in which case that observer is re-used.
+4. The server sets up a query observer on that cursor, unless such an observer already exists on the server (for any user), in which case that observer is re-used.

 5. The observer fetches the current set of documents matching the cursor, and passes them back to the subscription (via the `this.added()` callback).